Guide to Counseling on Aging Careers

 End-of-life counseling is a category that also includes palliative counseling, which seeks to treat the effects of a particular condition, rather than the cause; it also includes hospice counseling, which involves counseling patients who are terminally ill.

-Often, end-of-life counselors are either licensed social workers (LSWs) or licensed clinical mental health counselors (LMHCs/CMHCs) by training, but multiple career pathways exist.
+Often, end-of-life counselors are either licensed social workers (LSWs/LCSWs) or licensed clinical mental health counselors (LMHCs/CMHCs) by training, but multiple career pathways exist.
 Professional organizations for end-of-life counselors include the Social Work Hospice & Palliative Care Network (SWHPN) and the Association for Death Education and Counseling (ADEC).

 Become a Geriatric Counselor